OctopusDeploy/blog/blog/2022-q1/jenkins-dynamic-build-agents/index.md

 Thanks to virtual environments like Kubernetes and Amazon Web Services, you don’t need a finite number of agents or physical hardware.
 Jenkins in a dynamic setup is smart enough to spin up new agents if none are suitable, prune unused agents and even replace corrupted installs.
 And all without manual intervention.

-In this post, we look at 2 popular ways to set up dynamic scaling from start to finish, with Kubernetes and Amazon Web Services (AWS).
+In this post, we look at 2 popular ways to set up dynamic scaling from start to finish, with [Kubernetes](#method1) and [Amazon Web Services (AWS)](#method2).

-## Method 1: Scale with Kubernetes
+## Method 1: Scale with Kubernetes {#method1}

 Kubernetes is a tool that automatically scales the number of containers needed to keep an application running smoothly.
-This makes it a terrific choice for help with scaling your instance of Jenkins.
+This makes it a terrific choice for help with scaling your Jenkins instance.

 By deploying your Jenkins controller to Kubernetes, your CI setup becomes easier to manage, copy or recreate if you have problems.